kuzn-ilya/react-async-call/docs/API.md

 </Fetcher>
 ```

-`createAsyncCallComponent` is the only member exported by react-promise-renderer package.
+`createAsyncCallComponent` is the only member exported by react-async-call package.

 ## params